-If we compel someone to provide personal information to us (e.g. under section 33 of the Australian Securities and Investments Commission Act 2001), or they are required to provide personal information to us in compliance with another statutory obligation, they may commit an offence or be subject to a penalty if they fail to provide all or any of the personal information to us.
+If we compel someone to provide personal information to us (for example, under s33 of the ASIC Act), or they are required to provide personal information to us in compliance with another statutory obligation, they may commit an offence or be subject to a penalty if they fail to provide all or any of the personal information to us.
 If we issue a compulsory notice to an individual, we will inform them of the offences and penalties for a failure to comply with that notice.

 - the individual consents to us using, or would reasonably expect us to use, the information for a different purpose

 - we are required or authorised by law to use the information

 - we reasonably believe that the use or disclosure is necessary for our enforcement activities.

 We are required or authorised to collect, use or disclose personal information by or under a variety of laws.
 They include the following:

 - ASIC Act